bmeinert8/Social-Links-Profile/README.md

-Sure!
-Here's a detailed README for your project:

 # Social Links Profile Page

 This project is a social links profile page that I built as a challenge from Frontend Mentor.
 After completing the initial challenge, I added my own customizations to the page, including my personal information, social media links, and a theme toggle feature that allows switching between light and dark modes.